thomasdqr/ADEL-Framework/README.md

     reload -b

-Your project should open in a new tab on a local server, and everytime you sav
+Your project should open in a new tab on a local server, and everytime you save any file in the project, it will automatically refresh the changes in the browser, VERY USEFUL.
 ### Using the Framework

 Start by creating multiple pages that we are going to use for our app.